Terre Haute, Indiana: History

 Renovation of the city's 1930s-era Federal Building to house Indiana State University's Scott College of Business in 2010 and development of a new downtown location for Indiana State University Foundation and the university's bookstore in 2011 strengthened ties between the city and the university.
 In 2015, Indiana State University partnered with developers to build a student housing facility in the heart of downtown, and other downtown residential development followed.

-A casino has been proposed to be built on the east side of the city near U.S. Route 40/Indiana Route 46.
-A referendum in November 2019 on whether to allow the casino to be built passed overwhelmingly.
+A casino was proposed to be built on the east side of the city near U.S. Route 40/Indiana Route 46.
+In November 2019, a referendum on whether to allow the casino to be built passed overwhelmingly and it opened in March 2024.

 Geography

 Terre Haute lies along the eastern bank of the Wabash River in western Indiana, about 75 mi west of Indianapolis.

 According to the 2010 census, Terre Haute has an area of 35.272 sqmi, of which 0.732 sqmi (or 2.08%) is covered by water.

 The Wabash River dominates the city's geography, forming its western border.
 Small bluffs on the east side of town mark the edge of the historic flood plain.
 Lost Creek and Honey Creek drain the city's northern and southern sections, respectively.
 In the late 19th century (particularly during the oil craze of 1889), several oil and mineral wells were productive in and near the center of town.
 Pioneer Oil of Lawrenceville, Illinois, began drilling for oil at 10th and Chestnut Streets on the Indiana State University campus in December 2013, the first oil well drilled in downtown Terre Haute since 1903.

 Terre Haute is at the intersection of two major roadways: U.S. 40, originally from California to Maryland, and US 41, from Copper Harbor, Michigan, to Miami, Florida.
-US 41 is now locally named 3rd Street, but historically was 7th Street, making "7th and Wabash" the Crossroads of America.
+US 41 and US 40 are called 3rd Street and Wabash Avenue within the city.
 Terre Haute is 77 mi southwest of Indianapolis and within 185 mi of Chicago, St. Louis, Louisville, and Cincinnati.

 Climate

 Climate in the city is characterized by relatively high summer temperatures, mean winter temperatures near freezing, and evenly distributed precipitation throughout the year.
-The Köppen climate classification this climate is Dfa (humid continental).
+The Köppen climate classification this climate is Cfa (humid subtropical).